The People’s Mojahedin Organization of Iran

-In 1982, Mr. Massoud Rajavi, the leader of MEK (PMOI) discussed the MEK (PMOI) and Islam in a speech as following:
+In 1982, Mr. Massoud Rajavi, the leader of MEK (PMOI), discussed the MEK (PMOI) and Islam in a speech as follows:

 “The Islam we want is nationalistic, democratic, progressive, and not opposed to science or civilization.
 We believe there is no contradiction between modern science and true Islam, and we believe that in Islam, there must be no compulsion or dictatorship.”
 1

 Islam is Dynamic

 During Prophet Muhammad’s twenty-three-year mission, Quranic verses were sometimes declared mansoukh (outdated).
 Some verses on social and economic matters changed in the early years of the Prophet’s rule, consistent with changes in society and advancements in culture and social relationships.
 In the latter years of Prophet Muhammad’s life, new verses that were more advanced in dealing with such issues were revealed to him.

 This explains why only 600 verses in the Quran, less than 10 percent, deal with edicts.
 The limited number of edicts shows the purpose of the Quran was not to legislate for society and mankind instead of human beings themselves.
 The Quran removed obstacles to social evolution.
 As the Quran states, it came to remove the chains and shackles from human beings already subjugated by oppressive rulers and regimes.3 In doing so, humans could formulate their way of life consistent with their specific historical juncture and in complete freedom and consciousness.

 Edicts & Rules of Conduct

 Islam is an ideology with a comprehensive view of existence, society, and history rather than a collection of edicts and rules of conduct on social, political, and economic matters.

 Fundamentalists interpret the edicts, precepts, and temporal rules as unchangeable dogma.
-The PMOI believes neither the Quran nor Islam support the claim that they are unalterable and must always be implemented .
+The PMOI believes neither the Quran nor Islam supports the claim that they are unalterable and must always be implemented.
 Rather the Quran emphasizes that social and economic edicts must be formulated in each era to prevent decadent, anti-counter-revolutionary forces from halting the advancement of human society.